 While many museums in Paris are child-friendly, few are specifically for kids except Musée en Herbe.

-This children’s art museum has colorful displays, child-friendly tours, and interactive exhibits where children can make art themselves.
+This children’s art museum features colorful displays, child-friendly tours, and interactive exhibits where kids can create art themselves.
 It’s worth looking into for your next trip to Paris with kids.

 La Promenade Plantée